sejal-bansal/8710-project-game/README.md

 ***

 ## Instructions
-* Click on the level of your choice (Easy, Medium, Hard) to start the game
+* Click on the level of your choice (Easy, Medium, Hard) to start the game.

-* Or Click on Start the game- it will start the initial level i.e Easy

 * Click on the blocks to reveal the image behind it.
-Do it to the remaining blocks and find the matching pair
+Do it to the remaining blocks and find the matching pair.

 * Continue revealing cards and working your memory to remember each unveiled card.

-* Match cards properly with less moves and in faster time
+* Match cards properly with less moves and in faster time.

 * You can reset the game using “Reset” button.

-* Check the time with the help of “Timer” at the top of the game
+* Check the time with the help of “Timer” at the top of the game.

+* You can go to the home page with the help of home button.

 ***